 New Year’s resolutions are not only for adults.
 Resolutions are a great example of goal setting that can help children and families develop healthy habits now that will serve them well as they develop and avoid bad habits.

-Even though COVID-19 vaccines were administered in 2021, being aware that germs spread easily is still an important precaution.
-If a child washes their hands often or uses hand sanitizer, they can help prevent the spread of germs to themselves and others.
+Children who wash their hands often or use hand sanitizer can help prevent the spread of germs to themselves and others.

 Tidiness and organization are important as children develop into teenagers and young adults.
 Requiring a child to pick up after themselves helps instill a sense of responsibility as they develop.